-It is considered that subcontracting, as set out in Section 2 above is an area of Bouygues’ business activities where there could be a higher risk of slavery or human trafficking taking place.
+It is considered that subcontracting and the supply chain, as set out in Section 2 above, is an area of Bouygues’ business activities where there could be a higher risk of slavery or human trafficking taking place.

-Bouygues has a central procurement function that assesses and manages the procurement of high value and/or high risk goods and services in accordance with Bouygues’ procurement practices and formal tendering procedures.
+Bouygues has a central procurement function that assesses and manages the procurement of high value and/or high-risk goods and services in accordance with Bouygues’ procurement practices and formal tendering procedures.
 This function has previously received specific awareness training on the issue of Modern Slavery to support in this risk assessment and management, particularly of subcontractors.
-It is our intention to develop our heat mapping exercise to provide further clarity on high risk subcontractors and suppliers and enabled the business to develop and prioritise its future actions.
+The heat mapping exercise has provided further clarity on high risk subcontractors and suppliers and enabled the business to develop and prioritise its future actions.

 Bouygues includes model clauses on the Act in all of its contracts with suppliers, subcontractors and consultants requiring compliance with the Act, compliance with Bouygues’ Modern Slavery policy, requiring suitable due diligence of the continuing supply chain and the corresponding contractual terms and permitting termination of the supplier/subcontractor/consultant for breach.
 It continues to ask its supply chain to voluntarily comply with its clauses on the Act for contracts which have already been signed.